Multi-Agent Route Planning as a QUBO Problem: Simulation Setup and Metrics

 \section{Simulation Setup and Metrics}

 To test the QUBO-based approach in a realistic setting, we built a pipeline that generates a city network, route instances, and formulates the corresponding QUBO, which is then solved using different solvers.
 To evaluate the resulting solutions, we use a set of metrics that capture not only overall coverage and route overlap, but also structural properties of the road network induced by the selected vehicles.
-Together, these metrics provide an intuitive view of coverage effectiveness, redundancy, and the resulting network structure after optimization.